 This is my third year!

-Last year I had two talented mentees, each working on their own impressive YA novels (scroll down to see what they said about working with me).
+Last year I had two talented mentees, each working on their own impressive YA novels.

 Who am I?

 I'm a writer of YA novels set in near future thrillers, fast-paced and riddled with villains.
 My first book - The Stranded - will be published by Penguin Random House in July 2022.

 I'm looking for YA novels set in strange worlds, whether it's the future, the past, alternate timeline, post-apocalyptic, or a world inhabited by the supernatural.
 Send me your sci-fi, thriller, horror and fantasy.
 I like fast-paced novels, great cliff hangers, irresistible hooks, tight prose and snappy dialogue.
 A good villain will always get me reading on.